 Our recommendation?
 Create specific programs for recruiting early career talent.
 With the right technology, you can easily focus your recruitment marketing efforts to target this specific segment and meet them where they're at with the right messaging.

-A Final Thought from IBM on Early Talent
+A final thought from IBM on early talent

-“I definitely think it's about being more strategic with where you are and where you are messaging to them.
-It's also the way you speak to them, the sell is slightly different,” said IBM's Elle Davison in our recent webinar.
-“Before we’ve been like ‘here’s a job, do you want it?
-This is what the job is.’
-Instead we’re now selling the ‘why us’ for that role.
+Elle Davison IBM"I definitely think it's about being more strategic with where you are and where you are messaging to them.
+It's also the way you speak to them, the sell is slightly different," said IBM's Elle Davison in our recent webinar.
+"Before we've been like ‘here's a job, do you want it?
+This is what the job is.'
+Instead we're now selling the ‘why us' for that role.
 So, why be a developer at IBM, not just come and work at IBM.
-It's more about trying to make us different in the market.”
+It's more about trying to make us different in the market."

 Want to learn more about attracting, hiring, and engaging early career talent?
 Check out these additional resources.